RebelToolbox/RebelDocumentation/tutorials/animation/playing_videos.rst

 .. seealso::

-    See :ref:`doc_multiple_resolutions` for more tips on supporting multiple aspect ratios in your project.
+    See :doc:`/tutorials/rendering/multiple_resolutions` for more tips on supporting multiple aspect ratios in your project.

 Displaying a video on a 3D surface